senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

   ![Create Other Users](./images/add_apex_users_step5.png "Create Other Users")

-## Task 7: Add Section Templates in RFP Response Management Application
+## Task 6: Verify User Info details from WCC based on Logged-In User

 1. To login to the WCC RFP Response Management System Application, perform the following steps: